MicrosoftDocs/well-architected/well-architected/saas-isv/compute.md

 [!INCLUDE [header_file](includes/temporary-warning.md)]

+Your SaaS application needs to run on a compute platform.
+Similar to other components in your architecture, it needs to meet the business requirements and be designed according to your business model.
+The choice of compute platform is a significant design decision.
+Customer isolation, performance, and resiliency are all affected by your decisions, and your compute platform influences how your entire SaaS solution can scale and grow.

 This article describes the considerations for choosing your hosting model, the operational aspects, and how to optimize the technology options to help you meet your service level agreements and objectives.

 ## Select a compute platform